-The bid scatter diagrams suggest that participants bid more aggressively (higher) in second-price auctions than in first-price auctions regardless of the sign of externalities.
-This finding is consistent with the extant literature showing that overbidding is more widespread in second-price auctions than in first-price auctions.
-We can see in Figure 1 that in second-price auctions there are many participants who bid the maximum 170 coins or an amount close to it, regardless of their roles.
-Since the winner does not pay her own bid in a second-price auction, there are participants who try to win by bidding high and hope that the other members bid low.
-This kind of behavior is more consistent with potentially inefficient Nash equilibria where a single bidder bids high than undominated Nash equilibria.
+The bid scatter diagrams suggest that participants bid more aggressively in the SPA than in the FPA regardless of the sign of externalities.
+This finding is consistent with the extant literature showing that overbidding is more widespread in the SPA than in the FPA.
+We can see in Figure 1 that in the SPA there are many participants who bid the maximum 170 coins or an amount close to it, regardless of their roles.
+Since the winner does not pay her own bid in the SPA, there are participants who try to win by bidding high and hope that the other members bid low.
+This kind of behavior is more consistent with Nash equilibria where players use weakly dominated strategies in the SPA than undominated Nash equilibria.

-In contrast, the winner pays her own bid in a first-price auction, and thus participants are more cautious about bidding in first-price auctions than in second-price auctions, resulting in less overbidding in first-price auctions.
-However, we can still observe some overbidding in first-price auctions, notably by Blue-Low bidders under negative externalities, which can be explained as follows.
+In contrast, the winner pays her own bid in the FPA, and thus participants are more cautious about bidding in the FPA than in the SPA, resulting in less overbidding in the FPA.

+However, we can still observe some overbidding in the FPA, notably by Blue-Low bidders under negative externalities, which can be explained as follows.
 In our concept of effectively undominated Nash equilibria, we assume that each Blue bidder has a correct belief about the bidder with whom she competes and chooses an undominated strategy given the belief.
 In experiments, however, participants may have uncertainty about the opponents with whom they compete.
-For example, given our parameter sets, in a first-price auction where the externality is negative, the Blue-Low bidder is supposed to bid no more than her valuation at efficient equilibria, correctly believing that she competes with the Blue-High bidder.
+For example, in the FPA under negative externalities, the Blue-Low bidder is supposed to bid no more than her valuation at efficient equilibria, correctly believing that she competes with the Blue-High bidder.
 If the Blue-Low bidder mistakenly believes that she competes with the Red bidder, she is willing to bid up to her effective valuation, which is higher than her valuation.

 Formally, we report Probit regression results in Table 4, where the dependant variable is the incidence of overbids.
-The variable takes 1 if a bidder overbids relative to her equilibrium bid and 0 otherwise.
-The explanatory variables are "SPA," v, e, and "Red," where "SPA" is the indicator variable for the SPA treatment, v is the bidder's own valuation, e is the externality level, and "Red" is the indicator variable that represents whether the bidder is a Red bidder or not (i.e., 1 if the bidder is Red and 0 otherwise).
-Columns (1) and (4) show that in the case of positive externalities, bidders overbid 24.8% points more frequently in secondprice auctions than in first-price auctions, while in the case of negative externalities, they overbid 16.1% points more often.
-We find that overbidding is more frequent in second-price auctions, and the effect is stronger under positive externalities.
+The variable takes 1 if the bidder overbids relative to her equilibrium bid and 0 otherwise.
+The explanatory variables are "SPA," v, e, and "Red," where "SPA" is the indicator variable for the SPA treatment, v is the bidder's own valuation, e is the level of externalities, and "Red" is the indicator variable that represents whether the bidder is a Red bidder or not (i.e., 1 if the bidder is Red and 0 otherwise).
+Columns (1) and (4) show that in the case of positive externalities, bidders overbid 24.8% points more frequently in the SPA than in the FPA, while in the case of negative externalities, they overbid 16.1% points more often.
+We find that overbidding is more frequent in the SPA, and the effect is stronger under positive externalities.
 This confirms our findings from the bid scatter diagrams in Figure 1.
-In particular, active overbidding by Blue-Low bidders in first-price auctions under negative externalities results in a weaker effect of the SPA treatment under negative externalities than under positive externalities.
-Columns (2) and (5) show that bidders tend to overbid more often as the magnitude of the externality increases.
+In particular, active overbidding by Blue-Low bidders in the FPA under negative externalities results in a weaker effect of the SPA treatment under negative externalities than under positive externalities.
+Columns (2) and (5) show that bidders tend to overbid more often as the size of externalities increases.
 As can be seen in Table 3, in the case of positive externalities, a Blue bidder's (efficient) equilibrium bid is her effective valuation.
-As the magnitude of the positive externality increases, a Blue bidder's equilibrium bid decreases, and it makes overbidding occur more frequently.
+As the size of positive externalities increases, a Blue bidder's equilibrium bid decreases, and it makes overbidding occur more frequently.
 In the case of negative externalities, overbidding occurs when a Blue bidder uses her effective valuation to determine her bid.
-Since a Blue bidder's effective valuation increases in the magnitude of the negative externality, overbidding becomes more likely as the magnitude increases.
-Columns (3) and (6) show that in the case of positive externalities, Red and Blue bidders overbid at a similar rate, while in the case of negative externalities, Red bidders overbid about 24% points less frequently.
-This is consistent with our observation that Blue-Low bidders tend to overbid a lot, especially in first-price auctions under negative externalities.
+Since a Blue bidder's